TedGoas/Responsive-Email-XX/README.md

 # Responsive Layouts for Email

 A few layout ideas for HTML email that adapt to small screens and respond to breakpoints.
-It also includes a few tricks to a few HTML email gotchas in such as margins in Outlook, auto-detected links in Yahoo, and background images in Outlook.
+It also includes workarounds for a few HTML email gotchas in such as dodgy box model support in Hotmail, auto-detected links in Yahoo, and background images in Outlook.

 This template *is not* meant to be used out of the box.
 Any email derived from this code should always be tested.